amaurilopez90/LEGv8-CPU/ca$h/README.md

 # Trace Files
 The trace files have been generated on a PC.
-The two programs traced have been stripped by removing cache hits observed by a cache with 32 sets, 1-way associative, with 8 contiguous addressed per line.
+The two programs traced have been stripped by removing cache hits observed by a cache with 32 sets, 1-way associative, with 8 contiguous addresses per line.

 **Format:**
   - Each memory reference is recorded as a three-byte word.
 All references are stored successively without any delimiters